deloarts/project-kawa-devboard/README.md

 - Click **yes** if your device asks you to stay connected (happens when the device notices, that no internet connection is available)
 - Refresh the captive portal redirection page (sometimes the script or the stylesheet aren't loaded properly)
 - Enter the IP address **1.2.3.4** manually into a browser

+### 2.3 Reading sensor data

+Once the wifi credentials are set up correct the device starts its main task: reading sensor data.
+There is no further interaction needed.

 ## 3 Hardware